NANELLON/VoiceLinks/README.md

 # VoiceLinks
-Userscript for 4chan to make DLsite RJ codes more useful.
+Userscript to make DLsite RJ codes more useful.

 ## Installing